owena-b/pubmedia-board-diversity/README.md

 ### How we analyzed ownership reports
 *[Back to top](#public-media-board-diversity)*

 This analysis of the system's boards relies on data we scraped from the FCC's Licensing and Management System.
 Stations, which are licensed by the FCC, publish biennial (once every other year) reports on ownership and management.

-We first created a list of public broadcasters who receive the Community Service Grant from the Corporation for Public Broadcasting, then manually retrieved links to each recipient's most recent biennial report.
+We first created a list of public broadcasters who receive Community Service Grants from the Corporation for Public Broadcasting, then manually retrieved links to each recipient's most recent biennial report.
 We whittled down the original CPB list of 547 by filtering out school districts, colleges, universities and tribal entities because the duty of these licensees' governing boards is not primarily the operations of a public media station.
-Therefore, our analysis is limited to stations whose governing boards are responsible for overseeing the broadcaster, and have no other primary function.
+Therefore, our analysis is limited to stations whose governing boards are responsible for overseeing the broadcaster and have no other primary function.

 We used the new list to retrieve the biennial reports, which are conveniently published as tables on the LMS's website, and created a list of board members, storing information on each member such as their occupation, gender, race and ethnicity.

 ### How we analyzed Census data